p-chan5/EasyPulse/README.md

 ## WHAT'S INSIDE? 🎁

 <details>
-<summary>8 presets with bedroom and stereo effects included.</summary>
+<summary>8 configuration profiles.</summary>
 <p>

 - classical 🎻️
-- club 🍸
 - custom 🎨
 - hifi 💥️
 - kpop 🎤️
 - lofi 🍃️
 - podcast 🎙
 - rock 🎸️
+- surround 🧬

 </p>
 </details>

 - Support for new versions included in the [Ubuntu repositories](https://packages.ubuntu.com/).
-- A simple guide on how to build them.
+- A guide on how to build them.

 Do they sound amazing?
 Then support me with a ⭐️ and a follow!